koendv/shenzhen_style/README.md

 ![](doc/assembly-drawing.png)

 A 10cc glue dispenser.
 Designed to have a low number of pieces.
 Simple to solder, and easy to assemble.
 Plungers for 10cc BD Luer-Lok, 10cc Chinese generic "Mechanic", and 10cc Nordson.
+Adapter for CNC 3018.

 Cutout view of the assembled dispenser: [3D assembly view](stl/assembly.stl)